 Learn about surface search vs deep web search, index vs directory searching, Meta search engines, Automated search techniques, Semantic and cluster search engines, Boolean operators, wild cards and advanced operators and searching outside the UK.
 Take a look at Google under the spotlight.

 Learn how to find someone on social media.
 Explore people and company search sites, social network intelligence and monitoring tools, reverse image search and blog searching.

 Determine the owner of a website.
 Understand IP & DNS lookup and WHOIS tools and how to use them as well as blacklist checks.
 Learn how to review a webpage or site that is offline.

 Module Six - Protecting your ID when Online

 Examine how transparent you are, how to disguise your ID, and how to use Internet proxy servers.
 Learn how to protect your browser and examine security issues going forward.

-Please note that all current dates are for the virtual delivery of this course via Zoom.
+Please note that all current dates are for remote delivery of this course via Microsoft Teams.